yoasif/yoasif.github.io/_posts/2025-03-05-the-mozilla-firefox-new-terms-of-use-disaster-what-actually-happened.markdown

 It is clear is that Mozilla wants to be able to unambiguously claim to regulators that people agreed to have their data sold -- they want that permission to be persistent, and they want it to be modifiable in perpetuity.

-That changes what Firefox has been, and [the Firefox I loved is gone](https://www.zdnet.com/article/the-firefox-i-loved-is-gone-how-to-protect-your-privacy-on-it-now/).
-More on why, and where we go from here, in the next post.
+That changes what Firefox has been.
+More on where we go from here in the next post.

 ---